 We’re working with our transport partners to plan for the increased transport demands during GC2018.
 Our goal is to deliver an efficient transport network by ensuring safe and reliable travel for athletes, officials and spectators, while keeping the Gold Coast and our other event cities moving.
-Our Draft Transport Operations Plan (PDF Download / Word Download) outlines how we aim to achieve this and we want your feedback to help finalise the plan.
-Read through our plan and provide your feedback via the survey.
+Our Draft Transport Operations Plan (PDF Download / Word Download) outlines how we aim to achieve this.
+The Draft Plan was open for public consultation from 30 November 2016 to 28 February 2017.
+All feedback is currently being considered and will inform the Final Transport Operations Plan, which will be released in the coming months.

 Frequently Asked Questions